Mermade/widdershins/README.md

 ### News

 As of v2.1.0 Widdershins expands the definition of OpenAPI body parameters / requestBodies (and AsyncAPI headers and payloads) by default.
-You can restore the old behaviour by modifying your parameters template to only output where the `depth` data property is 0.
-See [the wiki](https://github.com/Mermade/widdershins/wiki/faq).
+You can restore the old behaviour by using the `--noschema` option.

 ### To install